-This weeks bounty comes from my neighbor’s backyard and has me canning kumquat jelly.
-The tree was so full of fruit I was able to pick 10 pounds of kumquat to make this rich, amber-colored jelly as well as, two more recipes: Kumquat Pepper Jelly, and Vietnamese Candied kumquat, traditionally served at the Vietnamese Lunar New Year.
-I will be adding links to recipes for both over the next few days.
+This week’s kumquat bounty comes from my neighbor’s backyard and has me canning kumquat jelly.
+The tree was so full of fruit, I was able to pick 10 pounds of kumquats to make this rich, amber-colored jelly.
+I also made two more recipes: Kumquat Pepper Jelly, and Vietnamese candied kumquats, traditionally served at the Vietnamese Lunar New Year.

 What to expect when eating a kumquat: